How To: Dress for Interview Success

 Looking good and feeling good go hand in hand.
 Walking into an interview with confidence will help make a good first impression.
 Choosing an outfit you like or have been complimented on in the past can give you a nice boost on the day.

 You want to make sure you look good from head to toe, and that includes your shoes.
 Comfort is a key factor here as well.
-You don’t want to wear a pair of shoes you haven’t broken in, or anything you may have trouble walking in, such as very high heels.
+You don’t want to wear a pair of shoes you haven’t broken in, or anything you may have trouble walking in.

 While a few pieces of simple jewellery are fine, you don’t want to overdo it.
 Avoid dangly earrings or distracting ties, and if in doubt about a particular piece, leave it at home.
 The same goes for your bag.
 Choose something professional: a simple briefcase is best.